Est. Reading Time: 1 Minute

 Everyone loves their phones, tablets, laptops, and gaming systems.
 That’s understandable – these devices are convenient, fun, and some are necessary for operating in today’s digital world.
 However, the cost of buying these items new can be considerable.

-If you are on a limited budget but still want that electronic item, you might consider buying it pre-owned or refurbished.
+If you’re on a limited budget but still want that electronic item, you might consider buying it pre-owned or refurbished.
 This is not as unusual as it may sound.
 Geoffrey Fowler of the Washington Post discovered that in 2018, 1 in 5 Americans bought used cell phones.
 In the case of smartphones, there may be a few used versions of the latest and greatest model.
-However, when you are looking at new phones, you should probably expect to buy a model or two behind the current one.
-For example, the most current model smartphone may be $700 – $1,000 whereas a pre-owned smartphone may run from $300-500 and you don’t have to necessarily pay the full price at once.
-Most of the national cell phone carriers offer monthly no interest payment plans for their pre-owned devices, the same as they do for the current model device.
+However, when you’re looking at new phones, you should probably expect to buy a model or two behind the current one.
+For example, the most current model smartphone may be $700 – $1,000 whereas a pre-owned smartphone may run from $300-500.
+And you don’t have to necessarily pay the full price at once.
+Most national cell phone carriers offer monthly no-interest payment plans for their pre-owned devices, the same as they do for the current model device.

 Books don’t have to be new

-If you are in college and some of your teachers use the same textbook each year, it might be worth checking out if the textbook is offered by a used textbook seller (talking to friends within your major is also worth a shot).
-Some companies will even allow you to rent a used textbook so you’re not stuck with the book after your class ends.
+If you’re in college and some of your teachers use the same textbook each year, it might be worth checking out if the textbook is offered by a used textbook seller (talking to friends within your major is also worth a shot).
+Some companies will even allow you to rent a used textbook so you’re not stuck with the book after class ends.

 Try an auto loan calculator